didadataset/DIDA/README.md

 * [single digit dataset 230K](https://github.com/didadataset/dida) [This dataset will be updated soon and include 250k digit images]
 * [string digit dataset](https://github.com/didadataset/dida) [This dataset will be available within 1 month]

+## If you use any of these datasets, please cite:
 #### Reference:

 * [1]: Huseyin Kusetogullari, Amir Yavariabdi, Johan Hall, Niklas Lavesson, "DIGITNET: A Deep Handwritten Digit Detection and Recognition Method Using a New Historical Handwritten Digit Dataset", Big Data Research, 2020, DOI: [10.1016/j.bdr.2020.100182](https://doi.org/10.1016/j.bdr.2020.100182)